arielarmijo/arch-dwm-package/README.md

 makepkg -si
 ```

-The status bar script can be downloaded here: https://github.com/cochayuyo/dotfiles/blob/master/.config/dwm/autostart.sh and the helper applicaciont cpu_usage can be found here: https://github.com/cochayuyo/dotfiles/blob/master/.local/bin/cpu_usage
+Auxiliary scripts that control special keys like XK_Caps_Lock, XF86XK_ScreenSaver, XF86XK_MonBrightnessDown, etc. can be found at the following link: https://github.com/cochayuyo/dotfiles/blob/master/.local/bin/notebook-state

-The script that controls the special keys like  XK_Caps_Lock, XF86XK_ScreenSaver,  XF86XK_MonBrightnessDown, etc. can be found in this link: https://github.com/cochayuyo/dotfiles/blob/master/.local/bin/notebook-state
+Script that controls the applications that start automatically and the status bar information can be found in the following link https://github.com/cochayuyo/dotfiles/blob/master/.config/dwm/autostart.sh